 However, I had no idea how easy making the shift would be.
 And so I know, first hand, why the notion of going vegan seems so extreme to most people.
 Note: I realize not everyone has such a positive experience coming out of the vegan closet, but for myself and most of the vegans I know, the transition was much easier than we had predicted.

 It was Voltaire who said, “Those who can make you believe absurdities can make you commit atrocities.”
 Absurdities and atrocities.
-That, to me, is our society’s production and consumption of dairy products, in a nutshell.
+That to me is our society’s production and consumption of dairy products, in a nutshell.

 Now you have the option to wake up from the cultural spell that was cast upon us – the spell that told us we needed milk, that it was good for us, and that consuming it was normal and natural.
-And whether or not you choose to wake up is on you, my friend.

 Milk in Reverse – 1-minute video by Peta